ianwijma/project-ideas/README.md

 ## Minecraft mod idea's

 - Make pillagers tradable, this can be enabled by making them passive by crafing a shield out of a pillager banner
+- Make a "Lagfree Resourceful Bees" mod that add an apiary which holds the bees inside the machine. https://github.com/Resourceful-Bees/ResourcefulBees